ritikalal911/ritikalal911/README.md

 # Hi there, I'm Ritika Lal 👋

 Welcome to my GitHub!
-I'm a passionate software developer and data scientist who loves exploring new technologies and solving real-world problems through code.
+I'm a passionate python developer and data scientist who loves exploring new technologies and solving real-world problems through code.

 ## About Me
 - 🎓 I am constantly learning and growing in the field of programming, machine learning, and data science.